wikimedia/operations-debs-helm-diff/README.md

 Flags:
   -h, --help                   help for upgrade
+      --detailed-exitcode      return a non-zero exit code when there are changes --post-renderer string   the path to an executable to be used for post rendering.
+If it exists in $PATH, the binary will be used, otherwise it will try to look for the executable at the given path
-      --detailed-exitcode      return a non-zero exit code when there are changes --reset-values           reset the values to the ones built into the chart and merge in any new values --reuse-values           reuse the last release's values and merge in any new values --set stringArray        set values on the command line (can specify multiple or separate values with commas: key1=val1,key2=val2)
+      --reset-values           reset the values to the ones built into the chart and merge in any new values --reuse-values           reuse the last release's values and merge in any new values --set stringArray        set values on the command line (can specify multiple or separate values with commas: key1=val1,key2=val2)